fusion94/fusion94.org/src/content/blog/2026-04-04-anthropic-kills-claude-subscriptions-for-third-party-tools.md

 Third-party tools like OpenClaw represent a meaningful portion of why developers choose Claude over GPT-4 or Gemini.
 That builder community is a grassroots-to-commercial pipeline: it drives trial, generates word-of-mouth, and converts into enterprise deals.
-Burning that trust sends builders elsewhere — and builders influence purchasing decisions far upstream of what any marketing campaign can reach.
+Burning that trust sends builders elsewhere, and builders influence purchasing decisions far upstream of what any marketing campaign can reach.

 ### Competitor tailwind